-0% of tuition and applicable fees charges will be billed if the withdrawal date (last date of attendance, per policy) is during the first week of the semester.
-Room charges will be billed and are based upon the number of days from the date of move-in to the date of move-out.
+10% of tuition, applicable fees, and room charges will be billed if the withdrawal date (last date student attended class) is during the first or second weeks of the semester.

-- 10% of tuition, applicable fees and room charges will be billed if the withdrawal date (last date of attendance, per policy) is during the second week of the semester. - 50% of tuition, applicable fees and room charges will be billed if the withdrawal date (last date of attendance, per policy) is during the third or fourth weeks of the semester. - 75% of tuition, applicable fees and room charges will be billed if the withdrawal date (last date of attendance, per policy) is during the fifth through eighth weeks of the semester. - 100% of tuition, applicable fees and room charges will be billed if the withdrawal date (last date of attendance, per policy) is after the eighth week of the semester. - Meal and/or CaseCash charges will be calculated by Case Western Reserve University.
+- 50% of tuition, applicable fees, and room charges will be billed if the withdrawal date (last date student attended class) is during the third or fourth weeks of the semester. - 75% of tuition, applicable fees, and room charges will be billed if the withdrawal date (last date student attended class) is during the fifth through eighth weeks of the semester. - 100% of tuition, applicable fees, and room charges will be billed if the withdrawal date (last date student attended class) is after the eighth week of the semester. - Meal and/or CaseCash charges will be calculated by Case Western Reserve University.